Rigorous Function Calculi in Ariadne: Examples

-To use the \cd{TaylorSeriesIntegrator}, a maximal order for the power series must also be given: \begin{code} order=8 integrator = TaylorSeriesIntegrator(tolerance,order) flow_step = integrator.flow_step(f,vw0,h) print("flow_step:",flow_step) \end{code} \begin{code} flow_step: VectorScaledFunctionPatch( dom=[{0.0:1.0},{0.0:1.0},{0.0:0.09375}], rng=[{-0.10484287:1.1221622},{-0.0039900682:1.0055644}], [ { ... +1.0000*x0 +0.0000005001+/-0.00138}, { ... +1.000*x1 -4.337e-19*x0 +2.103e-17+/-0.0000155} ] ) \end{code} } To compute more than a single time-step, an \cd{Evolver} class must be used.
+To use the \cd{TaylorSeriesIntegrator}, a maximal order for the power series must also be given: \begin{code} order=8 integrator = TaylorSeriesIntegrator(tolerance,order) flow_step = integrator.flow_step(f,vw0,h) print("flow_step:",flow_step) \end{code} \begin{smallcode} flow_step: VectorScaledFunctionPatch( dom=[{0.0:1.0},{0.0:1.0},{0.0:0.09375}], rng=[{-0.10484287:1.1221622},{-0.0039900682:1.0055644}], [ { ... +1.0000*x0 +0.0000005001+/-0.00138}, { ... +1.000*x1 -4.337e-19*x0 +2.103e-17+/-0.0000155} ] ) \end{smallcode} To compute more than a single time-step, an \cd{Evolver} class must be used.